Case Study

 Reassuring an anxious patient

-A health-conscious 31-year-old male sought evaluation for longstanding GERD and was initially diagnosed with long-segment non-dysplastic Barrett’s esophagus (NDBE), which caused him significant anxiety.
+A health-conscious, 31-year-old male patient sought evaluation for long-standing GERD.
+He was initially diagnosed with long-segment non-dysplastic Barrett’s esophagus (NDBE), which resulted in significant anxiety.
 Seeking clarity and potential treatment options, he was referred to Dr. Muthusamy, where repeat evaluation confirmed NDBE and a hiatal hernia.
 TissueCypher was used to better assess his personalized risk of progression, and the resulting low-risk score provided reassurance to both the patient and physician.

 Clinical risk factors

-A health-conscious 31-year-old, white, male and retired semi-professional tennis player developed anxiety about his Barrett’s diagnosis after his index endoscopy.
-He was referred to Dr. Muthusamy for consultation about possible eradication.
+A 31-year-old, white male reported anxiety about his Barrett’s diagnosis after his index endoscopy.

 RELEVANT MEDICAL HISTORY